-Bristol Plays Music is the only music education hub based at a major concert venue and this enables us to present truly world-class artists in masterclasses and concerts but Colston Hall will be 150 years old in 2017 and is beginning to look its age.
+Bristol Plays Music is the first music education hub based at a major concert venue and this enables us to present truly world-class artists in masterclasses and concerts, but Colston Hall was 150 years old in 2017 and is beginning to look its age.
 There has been no major refurbishment for the last sixty years.
 Indeed, it is the only major concert hall in the UK not to have been redeveloped in recent times.
 Doing nothing is therefore not an option.

 So we are doing something about it.
 We need your help to achieve our ambitious plans – turning our iconic building into something that we can all be proud of – as a city, region and nation.

 The transformation will form Phase Two of Bristol’s biggest ever redevelopment programme in the arts sector.
 The first stage involved the construction of the £20 million foyer space, which opened in 2009.
-Phase Two is planned to start in 2017 – the Hall’s 150th anniversary – and be completed by 2019.
+Phase Two is planned to start in 2018 and be completed by 2020.

-In September 2014, we launched our Thank You for the Music appeal, which set a target to raise £45 million by 2017 to transform Colston Hall into an international standard concert facility and a National Centre for Entertainment, Education and Enterprise across the arts – music, comedy, theatre, dance and the visual arts.
+In September 2014 we launched our appeal, which set a target to raise £48.8 million to transform Colston Hall into an international standard concert facility and a National Centre for Entertainment, Education and Enterprise across the arts – including music, comedy, theatre, dance and the visual arts.

 So far, over £40 million has been raised, thanks to financial commitments that include £10 million from Bristol City Council, £5 million from HM Treasury, £10 million from Arts Council England (the largest single capital award made by ACE in the South West), £4.75 million from the Heritage Lottery Fund, and £5 million from the West of England Combined Joint Committee.